-Nepal's history dates back to the time of the Gopalas and Mahishapalas who are believed to have been the earliest rulers of the valley with their capital at Matatirtha, the south-west corner of the Kathmandu Valley.
+Nepal's history dates back to the time of the Gopalas and Mahishapalas who are believed to have been the earliest rulers of the valley with their capital at Matatirtha, the south-west corner of Kathmandu Valley.
 They were ousted by the Kirantis around the 7th or 8th Century B.C.
-The Kirantis are said to have ruled the valley for many centuries.
-Their famous King Yalumber is even mentioned in the epic, ‘Mahabharat’.
-Around 300 A.D. the Lichhavis arrived from northern India and overthrew the Kirantis.
+The Kirantis are said to have ruled the valley for many centuries following their victory.
+Their famous King Yalumber is even mentioned in the ‘Mahabharata’ as he is said to have led his troops to the epic battle.
+Then around 300 A.D. the Lichhavis arrived from northern India and overthrew the Kirantis.
 One of the legacies of the Lichhavis is the Changu Narayan Temple near Bhaktapur, a UNESCO World Heritage Site (Culture), which dates back to the 5th Century.
-In the early 7th Century, their king Amshuvarma, married off his daughter Bhrikuti to the famous Tibetan King Tsong Tsen Gampo thus establishing good relations with Tibet.
+In the early 7th Century, their King Amshuvarma, married off his daughter Bhrikuti to the famous Tibetan King Tsong Tsen Gampo, thus establishing good relations with Tibet.
 The Lichhavis brought art and architecture to the valley but the golden age of creativity arrived in 1200 A.D after the Mallas conquered them.

 During the mid-19th Century Jung Bahadur Rana rose to power as Nepal’s first Prime Minister, becoming more powerful than the Shah King he was supposed to serve under.
-The king became a mere figurehead.
-Jung Bahadur started a hereditary reign of the Rana Prime Ministers that lasted for 104 years.
-In 1950 the Ranas were overthrown in an uprising to bring democracy in the country with strong support from the-then monarch of Nepal, King Tribhuvan.
+The king became a mere figurehead and Jung Bahadur started a hereditary reign of the Rana Prime Ministers that lasted for 104 years.
+In 1950, the Ranas were overthrown in an uprising to bring democracy in the country with strong support from the-then monarch of Nepal, King Tribhuvan.
 Soon after the overthrow of the Ranas, King Tribhuvan was reinstated as the Head of the State.
 In early 1959, Tribhuvan’s son King Mahendra issued a new constitution, and the first democratic elections for a national assembly were held.
-The Nepali Congress Party was victorious and their leader, Bishweshwar Prasad Koirala formed a government and served as Prime Minister.
-But this government didn’t last long as King Mahendra decided to dissolve Parliament in 1960, and introduced a one party Panchayat rule.
+The Nepali Congress Party was victorious and their leader, Bishweshwar Prasad Koirala (popularly known as B.P.) formed a government and served as Prime Minister.
+But this government didn’t last long as King Mahendra decided to dissolve Parliament in 1960, and introduced a one party ‘Panchayat’ rule.

 The Panchayat system lasted until 1990, when a popular people’s movement led by the political parties that had been banned by the government which until then had been known as ‘His Majesty’s Government’, gave way to democracy.
 The long struggle paid off when King Birendra accepted constitutional reforms and established a multiparty parliament with himself as the Head of State and an executive Prime Minister under him.
 In May 1991, Nepal held its first parliamentary elections.